 Now that you know what’s causing your hair to look and feel dry, dull, and even damaged (hello, split ends!), what can you actually do about it?
 Luckily, Sam has the tips, trick, and all-around healthy habits you can keep top of mind for stellar-looking, healthy strands.

 “The best ways to remedy dry hair is to protect those split ends from becoming any worse,” says Sam.
-“By using a product that seals the split throughout your day, you’ll keep it from getting out of control.
-I love Split Ends Mend from Aloxxi,” she says.
-“You’ll also want to feed your hair that healthy FAT, baby!” she reminds, and recommends the Aloxxi Essential 7 Oil Leave-In Conditioning Cream to do just that.
+“By using a product that seals the split throughout your day, you’ll keep it from getting out of control,” she says.
+“You’ll also want to feed your hair that healthy FAT, baby!” she reminds, and recommends a leave-in conditioning cream to do just that.